Chapter 21:

 "Wrong."
 She rested her hand on my shoulder.
 "What you're seeing unfold is life, and there's nothing beautiful about this instance of it.
 If I'm going to teach you the beauty of death, I need to alter your inherent perceptions."

-Overnight, a wildfire had commenced and spread rampantly throughout the nearby mountains.
-Most valley cities including ours weren't in current or future danger, but that did little to alleviate people's palpable unease.
+Overnight, a wildfire had commenced and spread rampantly through our neighboring sierras.
+Most valley cities including ours weren't in current or future danger, but that did little to alleviate people's palpable tension.

 I turned to face Noriko.
-We both sported our black, high school uniforms—albeit currently tinged with slight orange hues thanks to smoke clouds high above.
-On the school roof, we boasted unbridled viewpoints of not only the blazing mountains, but also of everyday life continuing around us, as if it was another ordinary Friday: cars in the streets, students in the courtyard, trains on the tracks—was society really that ignorant of the rising cult in their midst?
+We both sported our black, school uniforms—albeit now tinged with orange hues due to smoke clouds high above us.
+The school roof boasted unbridled viewpoints of not only the blazing mountains, but also of everyday life continuing around us, like it was another ordinary Friday: students in the courtyard, cars driving on the streets, trains speeding on their tracks—was society really that ignorant of the rising cult in their midst?

-"The deal was I'll hear out all your death lessons this next week," I said, "but that doesn't mean I'll ever see things from your perspective."
+"The deal was I'll hear out all your death lessons next week," I said, shooing her hand away.
+"But that doesn't mean I'll ever see things from your perspective."

-"That's fine," Noriko replied.
+"That's fine," Noriko smiled.
 "After I die, my DeLightful ideals will live on through our devoted followers anyway."

 "DeLightful?"